MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 > You may not see a physcial ethernet appear if you haven't an ethernet or adapter connected

 ### 3. Install VMWare Tools
 Adding VMware tools (or guest additions on Virtualbox) gives us lots of additional options and much better usability for our VMs, paste and copying betwenn OSs, screen resolutions etc. So it's well worth installing.
-The latest version of Kali should detect that it is installing as a VM and automatically install some bits to make you life a bit easier.
+The latest version of Kali should detect that it is installing as a VM and automatically install some bits to make your life a bit easier.

 Boot up your VM and then install VMware Tools (VM/Install VMware Tools).
 > Full instructions if needed https://vitux.com/how-to-install-vmware-tools-in-ubuntu/